danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 * `\"` &mdash; a double quote
 * `\n` &mdash; newline (Unicode U+0010)

-If a string's contents form a valid identifier (e.g. variable name) in the *Samizdat Layer 0* syntax, then a second allowed form is `@` followed by the string's characters.

 ```
 ""                            # the empty string
 "Hello, Самиздат!"